chetanmanoj/jobsapply/README.md

 2. Run the client app using `npm run dev`

 ## Usage
 The category is set to Marketing by default.
-Thus, upon initial rendering, the front-end displays job postings for Marketing roles.
+Thus, upon initial rendering, the front end displays job postings for Marketing roles.
 All the postings displayed are based in the UK.
 The search bar can be used to filter jobs postings by title, location, and company name for the selected category.